How To Use the Internet While the Power Is Out

 Your connected device now has access to the internet via your Android phone.
 Remember, personal hotspots often cause cell phone batteries to drain faster, so keep an eye on your phone’s battery level.

 If you run into trouble, see our full guide on how to use your phone as a hotspot.

 What type of internet connection works without power?

 There isn’t a specific internet type that is guaranteed to work during a power outage because it’s dependent on your local internet infrastructure.
-Today, ISPs are pretty good about supplying networks with backup power sources like batteries and generators.
+Today, ISPs are pretty good about supplying networks with backup power sources.
 Consequently, for short-term power outages, if you can power your modem, there’s a good chance you’ll be able to maintain your internet connection.

 Every type of internet connection relies on a network that requires power to function.

 How to prepare your internet connection for a power outage

 Use these tips to stay online when the power goes out.

 1. Ensure your mobile phone and phone plan can provide a mobile hotspot

 Using the mobile hotspot on an Apple or Android smartphone is a really easy and convenient way of maintaining internet access during a power outage.
 But not all mobile plans come with personal hotspot functionality.
 Likewise, not all phones are capable of running a personal Wi-Fi hotspot.
 Dedicated hotspots are also available through mobile carriers.
 If that sounds like a good fit for you, check out our recommendations for the best hotspot data plans.